containers/crun-vm/README.md

 sysfs directory (this example assumes that the corresponding VFIO device under `/dev/vfio/` is accessible to the current user):

-> For this command to work with Docker, you must provide an absolute path to
-> `--vfio-pci-mdev`.

 ```console
 $ podman run \
     --runtime crun-qemu \